mheap/nexmo-developer/_documentation/en/client-sdk/in-app-voice/concepts/call-statuses.md

 Status | Description
 ----|----
-`started` | The call is created on the Nexmo platform `cancelled` | The call was cancelled by the originator before it was answered `ringing` | The destination has confirmed that the call is ringing `answered` | The destination has answered the call
+`started` | The call is created on the Vonage platform `cancelled` | The call was cancelled by the originator before it was answered `ringing` | The destination has confirmed that the call is ringing `answered` | The destination has answered the call